 Automotive service technicians, truck and bus mechanics and mechanical repairers inspect, diagnose, repair and service mechanical, electrical and electronic systems and components of cars, buses, and light and commercial transport trucks.
-They are employed by motor vehicle dealers, garages, truck and trailer dealerships, fleet maintenance companies, and service stations, automotive specialty shops, transportation companies and retail establishments which have automotive service shops.
 This unit group also includes mechanical repairers who perform major repairs and replacement of mechanical units on newly assembled motor vehicles.
-They are employed by motor vehicle manufacturing companies.

 Automotive service technicians